lutris/lutris/docs/installers.rst

 ``filename`` key will be used to give the local copy another name.

-If the game contains copyrighted files that cannot be redistributed, the value should be ``N\A``.
+If the game contains copyrighted files that cannot be redistributed, the value should begin with ``N/A``.
 When the installer encounter this value, it will prompt the user for the location of the file.
+To indicate to the user what file to select, append a message to ``N/A`` like this:
+``N/A:Please select the installer for this game``

 If the game makes use of (Windows) Steam data, the value should be ``$WINESTEAM:appid:path/to/data``.
 This will check that the data is available